qntnt/select-a-from-grade/README.md

 ## Phase 3 - System Prototype
-During this phase of the project you will implement the database system you have previously designed for Himalaya°com.
+During this phase of the project you will implement the database system you have previously designed for HimalayaÂ°com.
 You will create a database in MySQL based on your design and populate it with testing data you generate.
-In addition, you will implement several transactions for the internal and/or external user operations of Himalaya°com
+In addition, you will implement several transactions for the internal and/or external user operations of HimalayaÂ°com

 #### Populating the Database
 * 15 users